TheEdoRan/uuidv7-js/README.md

   - if both counters overflow their bit sizes, the generation function waits for the next millisecond to return a UUIDv7 with newly generated random parts.

 This approach follows the [method 2](https://datatracker.ietf.org/doc/html/rfc9562#monotonicity_counters) of the "Monotonicity and Counters" section of the spec.
 It guarantees monotonicity and uniqueness per instance, and always keeps timestamp the same as `Date.now()` value.

+If you provide a custom timestamp, it will be used instead of the current one.
+Generation works differently in this case:

+- if the custom timestamp is different from the last custom stored one, it generates new `rand_a` and `rand_b` parts;
+- if the custom timestamp is the same as the last custom stored one, it uses `rand_b` and then `rand_a` as randomly seeded counters, in that order, just like the normal generation method.
+If both `rand_a` and `rand_b` overflow, though, the generator throws an error informing that a valid UUIDv7 cannot be generated with the provided timestamp.
+This is an extremely rare case.

 ## Field and Bit Layout